sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 Node 1 - ReadCSV
 ++++++++++++++++

-* Reads output CSV which we have saved from Stock Forecasting by passing path
+* Reads output CSV which we have saved from Stock Forecasting.

 .. figure:: ../../_assets/tutorials/time-series/graph_readcsv.png